 Please note that if you are updating your DNS settings, your website can become temporarily unavailable until the Sporty Support team have configured Azure to verify your domain name.
 This process runs overnight, so please ensure you (a) perform your changes at the end of the day and (b) coordinate with the Sporty Support team to ensure they know which night to run this process for you.

 Read this instruction sheet (NZ) or this instruction sheet (AU) for the DNS settings you will need to create in Cloudflare.
 Note that this includes setting an IP address for your domain A-Record as well as setting CNAME records.
 If you are upgrading to Sporty from another website host, then please remember to delete or update the existing (old) A-Record for your root domain as well as any existing (old) A-Record or CNAME for your www subdomain.

 By default, Cloudflare will set your NS records to be 'Proxied' and they will appear similar to this:

-Note that depending on your Cloudflare version, your interface may be somewhat different as follows:
+Note: Depending on your Cloudflare version, your interface may be somewhat different.

 Once you have saved your settings, you should do a public DNS lookup of the awverify subdomain (E.g. awverify.yourdomain.co.nz) to confirm that your name server is returning the expected CNAME results.
 We recommend using a free DNS checker like MXToolbox - Click here.
 It should return the alias value you set for this domain as shown on the instruction sheet linked in the article above.